Svetloslav15/react-sidebar-ui/README.md

 - `classes` - you should add font-awesome class here add your custom classes if you want to add custom style to the component

 ## Customization
-If you want to change the style of a component, you can do it by adding your own classes to the component
+If you want to change the style of a component, you can do it by adding your own classes to the component.
 ## Contribute
 Contributions are always welcome!
 Please read the [contribution guidelines](contributing.md) first.